Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/senior-dev/tech-bites--system.md

 SRE -- product focused = "prioritizes the product, not the service" https://sre.google/resources/practices-and-processes/product-focused-reliability-for-sre/
-SRE -- The Four Golden Signals -- Latency, Traffic, Errors, Saturation(utilisation) state stateless -- Prefer simple, stateless services where possible Sustainable Architectural Decisions https://adr.github.io/ System design is a mine-field of difficult tradeoffs system properties -- 01 available = end user can access it and it works as expected https://medium.com/baseds/ready-and-available-distributed-systems-161023aca378
+SRE -- The Four Golden Signals -- Latency, Traffic, Errors, Saturation(utilisation) state stateful stateless -- Prefer simple, stateless services where possible stream processing = computing paradigm that involves the continuous processing of data streams in real-time (vs. batch). crucial in scenarios where low-latency, real-time insights, and immediate actions on data are essential
+Sustainable Architectural Decisions https://adr.github.io/ System design is a mine-field of difficult tradeoffs system properties -- 01 available = end user can access it and it works as expected https://medium.com/baseds/ready-and-available-distributed-systems-161023aca378